putrinahampun/final-project-scAI5/README.md

 ![ezgif com-video-to-gif](https://github.com/putrinahampun/final-project-scAI5/assets/72849694/2f77b460-e0bf-4806-815c-6a33bce7682e)

 ### Deployment (Optional)
 This project use "Streamlit Library" for deployment.
-There are two classification options available: singular egg and multiple eggs in an egg tray.
+There are two classification options available: **Singular Egg and Multiple Eggs in EggTray**.

 ![image](https://github.com/putrinahampun/final-project-scAI5/assets/72849694/d7041fc5-366d-4606-beb5-69b384cd270a)

-Procedures:
+📔 Procedures:
 - Identify your object (is it single egg or multiple egg?).
 Then, select the options provided (Single Egg / Multiple Egg in EggTray)
 - Upload your image.
 - For 'Single Egg' image, the model will output the prediction results as soon as the image is uploaded.